 Pedregalejo - Las Acacias

 Playa de Pedregalejo- Las Acacias, in Malaga, is found between the Baños del Carmen and playa de El Palo.
+This beach has been awarded the Blue Flag 2021.

 With its dark sand, it spans 1,200 metres in length and 20 metres in width, and is protected by stone breakwaters that make six small coves.